FreeDSx/LDAP/docs/Server/General-Usage.md

 [setRequireConfidentiality](Configuration.md#setrequireconfidentiality), which refuses proxied binds that would otherwise carry a password to the proxy in the clear.

+`ProxyOptions` accepts `setRequireUpstreamConfidentiality`, which refuses to start the proxy unless the upstream hop uses LDAPS or StartTLS.

 **Note**: only simple and anonymous binds are proxied (SASL is not), and every request is forwarded to the single configured upstream.